Terms and Conditions

 (a) Term.
 This Agreement will remain effective until no IO or Pricing Supplement is in effect.

 (b) Termination.
 Either party may terminate the Agreement promptly upon any material breach of the Agreement by the other party if the breaching party fails to remedy such breach within thirty (30) days after written notice thereof from the non-breaching party.
 Any party may terminate an IO upon written notice at any time, with or without cause.
-Upon termination by Company of an IO without cause, Company will not be entitled to any refund and will remain responsible for payment of all unpaid amounts for the Campaign performed through the effective date of termination, including without limitation offers that were activated prior to termination but redeemed after termination, as well as payment of any early cancellation fees, if applicable.
+Upon termination by Advertiser of an IO without cause, Advertiser will not be entitled to any refund and will remain responsible for payment of all unpaid amounts for the Campaign performed through the effective date of termination, including without limitation offers that were activated prior to termination but redeemed after termination, as well as payment of any early cancellation fees, if applicable.

 (d) Survival.
 Sections 5(c), 6, 8, 9, 10, 11, and 12 will survive termination or expiration of the Agreement.

 (a) Ownership.
 As between Quotient and Advertiser, Advertiser owns all right, title, and interest in and to the Advertiser Materials and Advertiser Data, including all proprietary and intellectual property rights therein.
 As between Quotient and Advertiser, Quotient owns all right, title, and interest in and to the Quotient Sites and the Quotient Platform, any materials provided by Quotient, and any data collected on the Quotient Sites or via the Quotient Platform (“Quotient Data”), and all derivative works of the foregoing, and all intellectual property therein (collectively, “Quotient IP”).